Clostridium perfringens infection (bacterial intestinal infection caused by clostridia) in Dogs

 Diagnosis

-In addition, blood tests can be performed to assess the dog’s general health and rule out other diseases.
-A complete blood count can provide evidence of Inflammatory conditions or infections, while biochemical profiles can provide information about the function of organs such as the liver and kidneys.
+Additionally, blood tests can be performed to assess the dog’s general health and rule out other conditions.
+A complete blood test can provide evidence of Inflammatory conditions or infections, while biochemical profiles can provide information on the function of organs such as the liver and kidneys.

 Therapy